John A. Macdonald Legacy Review

 • History does not equal statues

-by JR, about 3 years ago
+by JR, over 3 years ago

 Statues are meant to commemorate, memorialize and idolize individuals, not teach populations about history.
 In today's society John A is not to be commemorated, memorialized or idolized.
 Remove the statue and don't listen to the ignorant masses who most likely only learned history from one class in high school 30 or more years ago.